paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 6, 2026 - staring into the abyss
+Working on self portraits from childhood photographs.
+Working through techniques using casein.
+Finally got the tube of white.

 ## Jan 2, 2026 - Happy turn of the calendar
 Working on some mosaic pixel portraits in pencil.

 ## Dec 28, 2025 - Reuse series
 Trickster for the day: Elliot Alderson